-Dr. Jessica T. DeCuir-Gunby is a Professor of Educational Psychology in the Department of Teacher Education and Learning Sciences at NC State University in Raleigh, North Carolina.
+Dr. Jessica T. DeCuir-Gunby is the Head of the Department of Teacher Education and Learning Sciences and a Professor of Educational Psychology in the Department of Teacher Education and Learning Sciences at NC State University in Raleigh, North Carolina.
 In addition, she serves as a faculty mentor with the inter-institutional Center for Developmental Science at the University of North Carolina, Chapel Hill and is an associate editor for the American Educational Research Journal.
 DeCuir-Gunby was an inaugural recipient of the NC State University Faculty Scholar Award (2013-2017).
 In addition, she was recognized by the University of Georgia’s College of Education by being awarded the 2015-2016 Alumni Outstanding Educator Award.

 DeCuir-Gunby's program of research focuses on three areas (1) race and racial identity (including Critical Race Theory); (2) research methods (with an emphasis on Mixed Methods); and (3) emotions and education.
 She explores how issues of race and racism, often using a critical race theory lens, impact African Americans across the lifespan and in various educational contexts.
 In addition, as a practical/applied methodologist, she examines the research process, teaching others how to utilize specific methodological approaches.

 Ph.D. in Educational Psychology from University of Georgia in 2003

 M.A. in Educational Psychology from University of Georgia in 2000